FROM incubation lab

 App revealed on the Cannes Lions Innovation Stage.

-We invited 29 of the world’s brightest teens to the Chevy Hack Lab with a bold challenge: use peer pressure to stop distracted driving.
-Based on the insight that 78% of teens would stop if their friends said it was stupid, they spent a weekend designing and presenting fresh, innovative ideas.
+We invited 29 of the world’s brightest young minds in STEM and activism to a weekend accelerator.
+Based on the insight that 78% of young drivers would stop driving distracted if their friends said it was stupid, their mandate was simple: create a peer-to-peer technology that makes distracted driving socially unacceptable.

 Illustration of a hand holding a smartphone with a cracked screen over a yellow geometric background.